 That evening we headed up the fells to catch a glimpse of the Northern Lights, unfortunately, this particular evening there wasn’t anything to see, but the snowmobile drive up there was amazing.
 Our guide took us slightly ‘off-piste,’ driving very slowly ducking under low, snow-covered branches, with just the glow from the snowmobile lights making me feel as though we were in Narnia!

-After two weeks of cloud covered skies and not a Northern Light to be seen, we were determined on our last night - we had to see them!
+After two weeks of cloud-covered skies and not a Northern Light to be seen, we were determined on our last night - we had to see them!
 Gearing up in our thermal outwear we headed for the frozen lake with our fingers and toes crossed.
-My knowledge and thoughts of the Northern Lights was that they would dance and appear suddenly.
+My knowledge and thoughts of the Northern Lights were that they would dance and appear suddenly.
 But that night as we sat by the lake, a green glow began to slowly get stronger and became more visible.

 It was, in fact, an Arc Northern Lights display.
 Eventually, they came out to play!
 Jenni and I headed back to our apartment content that we had seen them but thought that as the Northern Lights were predicted to be very strong that evening that maybe we should give it another shot.

 At 1am we reluctantly got out of our warm beds and headed for our thermal outerwear, before making our way back to the lake.
 Unfortunately, we were greeted by a sky filled with clouds!
 After waiting patiently for about 20 minutes, we decided to call it a night and head back.